 As with any surgery, breast reconstruction requires incision of the skin and incisions lead to scars.
 The severity and visibility of the scar depends on a number of factors ranging from personal genetics to surgical technique and surgical expertise.
 Experienced and skilled surgeons, such as those at the Bedford Breast Center, endeavor to make the scar as thin and small and as low down on the chest as possible.
 This way the scar cannot be seen when wearing a low neckline.
 Regardless of technique, the scars produced by reconstruction are usually clearly visible when a woman is nude.
 Many women use special mastectomy bras and silicone prostheses that they can put into their own bras in order look natural in clothes.

-Every woman should consider reconstruction after mastectomy.
-If you require or have decided to go forward with mastectomy, it is of the utmost importance that you receive a consultation with a plastic surgeon specializing in breast reconstruction in our Los Angeles center, so that a team can be chosen and an exact reconstructive technique agreed upon.
+Every woman should consider breast reconstruction surgery after mastectomy.
+If you require or have decided to go forward with mastectomy, it is of the utmost importance that you receive a consultation with a plastic surgeon specializing in breast reconstruction at our Los Angeles medical center, so that a team can be chosen and an exact reconstructive technique agreed upon.

-Today One-Stage Breast Reconstruction (reconstruction at the same time as mastectomy) is the standard of care but there are rare circumstances, such as with some cases of inflammatory breast cancer, that prevent a patient from being a candidate for One-Stage Breast Reconstruction.
-Other factors as, such radiation injury, may prohibit the use of implants altogether, but there are multiple alternatives available.
+Today Direct-to-Implant Reconstruction (reconstruction at the same time as mastectomy) is the standard of care but there are rare circumstances, such as with some cases of inflammatory breast cancer, that prevent a patient from being a candidate for direct-to-implant reconstruction.

 A consultation with one of our breast surgery specialists will help you to understand what options are best suited to you.
 It will enable our team to help you make a breast cancer reconstruction plan that will give you the best possible results in breast reconstruction Los Angeles has available, prior to your mastectomy procedure.